 This funny yet moving tale intertwines growing old, family, and dreams.

 “El Hijo de la Novia” creates a fun and touching viewing experience.
-It also serves as an outstanding intro to the Argentinian dialect.
-It spices up your Spanish skills with a South American touch.
+It also serves as an outstanding introduction to the Argentinian dialect, spicing up your Spanish skills with a South American touch.

 24. El Crimen del Padre Amaro – The Crime of Padre Amaro / 2002 (R)